 Beaver Scouts are the youngest group of children in Scouting and are aged 6-8 years old.
 Within the Scouts group, the Beavers section is called a lodge.
 Beavers carry out age-appropriate activities, earn badges and learn how to become Scouts in accordance with the balanced programme set out by The Scout Association.

 Scouts are aged 10 ½ to 14 years old.
 Within the Scouts group, the Scouts section is called a Patrol.
-There are six Scouts to a Patrol and they have Patrol leaders and Assistant Patrol Leaders.
+There are six Scouts to a Patrol and they have Patrol Leaders and Assistant Patrol Leaders.
 Scouts are taught skills that they put to practical use.
-They are given tasks which they complete with guidance from adults only when necessary.
+They are given tasks that they complete with guidance from adults-only when necessary.
 Scouts are encouraged to think for themselves, to learn how to become responsible, respectful, fun-loving and caring young adults.